The Off-Beats: The Off-Beats

 Betty Anne Bongo - Betty Anne is the realistically thinking "leader" of the group, but sometimes not very bright.
 She can usually be found playing her bongo set.
 She often sings her own short theme song: "My name is Betty Anne Bongo, I sing this little song-O, I sing it all day long-O!" along with rapidly banging on her bongos (although on one occasion, she sings it without the help of her bongos).
-Betty is originally against puppy love as she does not see the point of it since friendship is another option, but then develops a crush on Brad Groo.
+Betty is originally against puppy love as she does not see the point of it, since friendship is another option.
+She then develops a crush on Brad Groo.
 She is voiced by Mischa Barton.

 Tommy - Tommy loves his plaid coat, so much so that in one episode it is the basis for the plot when it is sent to the cleaners and he goes temporarily insane.
 On some occasions, he breaks his calm nature and loses his temper, causing him to shout with words coming out of his mouth, usually startling his friends and himself.
 Betty is able to copy Tommy's movements and yelling voice at ease, and Repunzil is able to do the same as shown in the Valentine's Day special.
 His catchphrase is "Let me just say..." when confronting the Populars, accompanied by his yelling (voiced by Kevin Seal).
 He also spends most of his time being outside instead of being inside, as in a literal outsider.
 He seems to love fishing as he did in the pilot and "The Statistic".
 Tommy is voiced by Mark Wagner.

 Repunzil - Repunzil is the youngest girl in the group and can be quite naive.
 She is known for her floor-length long hair (named after the princess Rapunzel).
 She can be dim-witted at times because of her young age and does not know how to tie her shoes.
 Repunzil is an animal lover; she owns a lot of animals (and a toaster) in the "Sweepstakes" episode and sets up September with a duck and an elephant as a crush in the Valentine's Day special.
 In the same special she has a crush on Tommy and tries to give him a box of chocolates on Valentine's Day before eating it.
 She gets angry at her mother for doing her hair in a silly way.
 She tends to say: "Sometimes I hate my mom".
 She is voiced by Trisha Hedgecock.